Skip to main content

 Review and Create App

-1. In your Slack app settings, go to OAuth & Permissions
+1. In your Slack app settings, open OAuth & Permissions in the left sidebar.

 Add Redirect URL